precice/config-graph/docs/Edges.md

 Edges are modeled as an enum.
 The “type” of the edge is important for the checker;
 for the graph the type defines a label for the edge.

-Here you will find a list with brief explanations of each edge:
+Here you will find a list with brief explanations of each edge.
+As the graph is undirected, the `to` and `from` entries mainly correspond to the reading direction of the edge's label.

 - `type`: The type of the edge.
 - `from`: The type of the origin-node.